Whatsapp Icon

 Kaposi Sarcoma (KS) is a type of cancer that forms in the lining of blood and lymph vessels.
 The symptoms can vary widely depending on where in the body the tumors are located.
 Below, we discuss the most common signs and symptoms of Kaposi Sarcoma, helping you understand what to look out for.

-• Skin Lesions: One of the most noticeable signs of Kaposi Sarcoma are the skin lesions that appear.
+• Skin Lesions: One of the most noticeable signs of Kaposi Sarcoma is the skin lesions that appear.
 These lesions may start as small, flat spots and can grow into larger, raised lesions.
 They are usually red, purple, or brown and can appear anywhere on the body.

 • Lesions in the Mouth: KS can also affect the mouth, where it may cause lesions on the palate, gums, or tonsils.
 These lesions can be similar in appearance to those on the skin and may cause discomfort or bleeding.